 The lead partner is responsible to ensure that all partners have a joint understanding of the project results and the activity plan that will lead to those results.
 The lead partner is responsible for coordinating the work of the partnership.
 This refers both to activities and project management.
 The lead partner should monitor and guide the partnership on issues such as budget flexibility, reporting, following the activity plan or the following the ERDF support level.
 Managing a joint project team, ensuring common understanding of the goals and monitoring project requires resources.
 Therefore, sufficient staff resources should be reserved for this task.
 The focus of management resources should be in capacity to lead the project content work as well as putting together activity reporting for the whole project.
-The financial reporting will be based very largely on Simplified Cost Options, wherefore a separate financial manager is no longer considered needed as a member of staff under the staff costs.
+The financial reporting will be based very largely on Simplified Cost Options, wherefore a separate financial manager is no longer accepted under the staff costs (applied from the 5th call projects onward).